Who we are

 Our Objective

-Registered with the Government of Sierra Leone and the Sierra Leone Association of Non-Governmental Organizations, WASH-Net is the leading national alliance of civil society organizations (non-state actors) in Sierra Leone with the desire of joining existing platforms in addressing the critical barriers to achieving universal and sustainable sanitation and drinking water for all.
-These barriers include insufficient political prioritization, weak sector capacity to develop and implement effective plans and strategies, coupled with inadequate investments to place WASH at the heart of national development agenda.
+Established in 2010, WASH-Net is the leading national alliance of civil society organizations (non-state actors) in Sierra Leone with the desire of joining existing platforms in addressing the critical barriers to achieving universal and sustainable sanitation and drinking water for all.
+These barriers include the low level of services to reach society’s most vulnerable groups, insufficient political prioritization, weak sector capacity to develop and implement effective plans and strategies, coupled with inadequate investments to place WASH at the heart of national programs and policies.

-At WASH-Net Sierra Leone, we build the capacities of citizens and their institutions by providing the needed tools that enables them to effectively engage in order to demand fulfillment of promises, accountability and effective delivery of WASH services for a desperate situation.
+Being a national catalyst in the sector, WASH-Net further engage through advocacy and policy influencing, WASH also strengthens the capacity of people and their communities by providing the needed tools that enables them to effectively engage and demand accountability and effective delivery of WASH for increasing health outcomes.

-WASH-Net’s approach in drive is to enhance and facilitate a multi-stakeholder process across the sector, engender and promote knowledge, identify opportunities for intervention and foster learning and joint action.
+WASH-Net’s approach is to expand access to WASH services for populations underserved, enhance and facilitate a multi-stakeholder process across the sector, engender and promote knowledge, identify opportunities for intervention and foster learning and joint action capable of triggering overall sector transformation.

 WASH-Net’s approach to development in the Water, Sanitation and Hygiene sector is to enhance and facilitate a multi-stakeholders process that involves various actors across the sector, engender and promote knowledge, identify opportunities for intervention and foster learning and joint actions through: Media engagements Mobilization and Awareness raising campaigns Grassroots actions Membership Capacity Building Advocacy for the right to WASH Policy Dialogues/Meetings Sector Monitoring Research and Documentation